Skip to main content

 Prefer to walk faster?
 Pick up the pace to just below a jog.
 Power walking — even for brief bouts — makes your heart, lungs, and muscles work harder.
 Pump your arms as you walk for a greater calorie burn.

-Try faster walking intervals
+Try walking in intervals of fast and slow

 Interval training involves alternating bouts of higher-intensity activity with lower-intensity recovery periods.
 It can help you make greater improvements in health and fitness.
 Research indicates that interval training may also promote weight loss.

 To turn your walk into an interval workout, pick up your pace and walk as fast as you can for 30 to 60 seconds.
 Then, walk at a moderate pace for 1 to 2 minutes.
 Continue this pattern throughout your walk.
-Be sure to start with a dynamic 5-minute warmup and finish with a 5-minute cooldown that includes gentle cardio and static stretches.
+Be sure to start with a dynamic 5-minute warm-up and finish with a 5-minute cooldown that includes gentle cardio and static stretches.

 Add inclines or hills